 Louisa County’s agricultural regions extend across its rural communities.

-• Gordonsville side: Large farms with open fields
+• Gordonsville side: large farms with open fields

-• Zion Crossroads: Mixed-use land near the Charlottesville corridor
+• Zion Crossroads: mixed-use land near the Charlottesville corridor

-• Mineral: Hayfields and wide pasture acreage
+• Mineral: hayfields and wide pasture acreage

-• Bumpass: Cattle and equestrian-ready properties
+• Bumpass: cattle and equestrian-ready properties

-• Trevilians: Established heritage farms and open land
+• Trevilians: established heritage farms and open land

-Selling a Working Farm in Louisa
+Listing & Selling a Working Farm in Louisa County

 • Farm-focused valuation and marketing